- May 9, 2025

-Annual Percentage Yield (APY): What It Is and How to Leverage It
+Annual Percentage Yield (APY): What It Is and How to Calculate It

 How is APY determined?

-Several things can influence what APY a financial institution offers on their deposit accounts, such as the Federal Reserve – which is part of the central banking system – and competition with other FIs.
+Several things can influence what APY a financial institution offers on their deposit accounts.
+For example, they may review their balance sheet and make adjustments for the health of their organization.
+Other factors include rate changes by the Federal Reserve and what competing financial institutions are offering.
 The higher the percentage, the better your return!
-Even a small amount of earned interest can help lessen the blow of market volatility and high inflation
+Even a small amount of earned interest can help lessen the blow of market volatility and high inflation.

 Are APY and interest rate the same thing?